- slide 1 of 4

-As such, they can be practical gifts for students who are moving on to a different school – such as elementary school students transitioning to middle school – or they can be very personal in nature, highlighting academic achievements and personal growth.
-In some cases these end of the year gifts are a great way to also underscore the bonds that classmates have forged during the year.
+As such, they can be practical gifts for students who are moving on to a different school, such as elementary school students transitioning to middle school, or they can be very personal in nature, highlighting academic achievements and personal growth.
+In some cases, these end of the year gifts are also a great way to underscore the bonds that classmates have forged during the year.

 - slide 2 of 4

 - slide 3 of 4

 Symbolic Gifts for Middle School Students

-The gum represents a play on words and as the student chews, she should be mindful to 'choose' keeping up her studies.
+The gum represents a play on words and as the student chews, she should be mindful to “choose” keeping up her studies.
 Students who want to keep in touch may do so by writing a postcard to you and dropping it into the mail.
 Since it is pre-addressed to the school, it is sure to get to you.
-Attach a little note to the peppermint candies and remind students that the time they spend learning should be worth a ‘mint’ to them.
+Attach a little note to the peppermint candies and remind students that the time they spend learning should be worth a “mint” to them.

 - slide 4 of 4

 Individualized Gifts for Students

-At the high school level, students value personal affirmation more than little odds and ends.
-A handwritten note or card of encouragement and appreciation goes a long ways to making the students feel like you valued them throughout the year.
-These end of the year gifts for students do not have to be expensive, but they are somewhat labor-intensive.
+At the high school level, students value personal affirmation more than little miscellaneous items.
+A handwritten note or card of encouragement and appreciation goes a long ways toward making students feel as though you valued them throughout the year.
+These gifts are not expensive, but they are somewhat labor-intensive.

 Start out by taking a class photo that includes you.
 Write a personalized note card for each student.
-Bright Hub’s own Marlene Gundlach has drafted a great letter to students for the end of the year.
+Avoid undertaking this task the night before school’s out.
+Write them over the course of a week or so instead.

-As you notice, it does not have to be costly to create neat end of the year gifts for the students you had the opportunity to interact with for an entire year.
+As you see, it does not have to be costly to create neat end of the year gifts for the students you had the opportunity to interact with for an entire year.
 Usually these gifts take a bit of time to put together, so please be sure not to rush and allow sufficient time to make them special.